 - Discussion Assignments: The discussion assignments are our opportunities to share insights, perspectives, and work as well as to receive feedback.
 Instructional design is a collaborative activity that requires giving and receiving consistent feedback with various project stakeholders.
 These discussion activities will serve as a mechanism to improve our skills as colleagues, collaborators, and designers while assessing our knowledge of the concepts discussed in preparation for the module assignments and projects.
-Please note that while these are called "Discussion Activities", they may take place outside of the traditional threaded discussion forums at times. - Module Level Assignments: These assignments will assess our ability to take our readings, videos, and other activities and use that knowledge to analyze, synthesize, evaluate, and/or create/propose concepts, strategies, and/or ideas depending on the context. - Project I: ID Model Analysis and Presentation: These assignments will assess our ability to analyze a Design Model closely and show how it could be applied while honing communication skills.
-The collection of Analysis Papers and Presentations will be a substantive resource for practitioners moving forward. - Project II: Revised ID Model Paper: These assignments will assess your ability to analyze a learning context, identify different models, and adapt them for use in the identified learning context.
-This form of adaptation/revision of instructional design models is indicative of what practicing instructional designers do.
+Please note that while these are called "Discussion Activities", they may take place outside of the traditional threaded discussion forums at times. - Module Level Assignments and Reflections: These assignments and reflections will assess our ability to take our readings, videos, and other activities and use that knowledge to analyze, synthesize, evaluate, and/or create/propose concepts, strategies, and/or ideas depending on the context. - Project I: Trend/Issue Analysis Artifact and Paper: These assignments will assess our ability to identify a trend or issue of interest, explore it deeply, and show how it could be applied while honing design skills through artifact creation, collegiality, and written communication skills.
+The collection of Analysis Papers and Presentations will be a substantive resource for practitioners moving forward. - Project II: Trends/Issues in Context Paper: These assignments will assess your ability to analyze a learning context, identify a problem for which instructional design may be a solution, and propose solutions through the use of various trends/issues.